 Fizzy Frozen Hearts Experiment

 This Fizzy Frozen Hearts Experiment is such a hit with the kids!
 Anytime we can make anything fizz, you know that it’s going to be fun.
-We’ve done this experiment a zillion times and I foresee it happening a zillion more times in our future, too.
+We’ve done this experiment a zillion times and I foresee it happening a zillion more times in the future, too.
 Since Valentine’s Day comes around once a year, I always know that we’re going to be doing this fun STEM activity.

 Looking for more activities like this?
 Check out these awesome Valentine’s Day Science Activities that kids will love.